KonstantinTomashevich/Cushion/README.md

 > Cushion is still in early development and this readme mostly describes intentions and plans,
 > not actual implementation as of now, unfortunately.

+> > **Warning:**
+> Make sure that you've read Limitations section near the end of readme before considering to use this tool and/or
+> creating issues.

 ## License

 ![LGPL3 license logo](./.readme/license.png)